I remember staring at my pantry on Day 1, completely paralyzed, wondering how to start keto diet for beginners without losing my mind.

 Your First Week: A Simple Plan

-Remove high-carb foods from your kitchen and stock up on keto essentials: eggs, meat, cheese, nuts, oils, and low-carb vegetables.
+Days 1-3 are about clearing out your kitchen and stocking up on basics.
+Remove high-carb foods from your house - yes, actually remove them, don’t just “avoid” them - and stock up on keto essentials: eggs, meat, cheese, nuts, oils, and low-carb vegetables.

 Days 4-7: Focus on Simple Meals